Paarit58/E-Commerce-Website-Using-React-and-Ant-Design/README.md

 # E-commerce Website

-This is a simple E-commerce website developed using React.js with Ant Design for the frontend and DummyJSON for the backend.
+This is a simple E-commerce website developed using React.js with Ant Design and Tailwind CSS for the frontend and DummyJSON for the backend.
 The project demonstrates the basic functionality of an E-commerce platform, including product listings, product details, and a shopping cart.

 ## Features